-There may be time when you feel dissatisfied or disappointed with the service you have received from us.
-We take complaints and concerns seriously.
-We commit to listening to you so that we can improve our service for the future.
+There may be a time when you feel dissatisfied or disappointed with the service you have received from us.
+We take complaints seriously as an opportunity to listen, reflect and learn when something has gone wrong.

 Who can make a complaint?